ovidiubute/ovidiubute/README.md

 Currently, I am working as a Technical Lead at [Fabric](https://www.fabricdata.com/).
 Fabric is Hollywood's go to title management solution.

-In my spare time, I love traveling, tinkering with home automation, playing video games, and digging into books on economics and capital markets.
+In my spare time, I love traveling, tinkering with home automation, playing video games, and reading about economics and capital markets.

 You can find more information about me on my personal website: https://ovidiu.dev